Last Updated on May 18, 2025 by Soumya

 This is also where Vasco da Gama’s tomb lies.
 After all, Jeronimos Monastery is one of the most significant reminders of Portugal’s Age of Discoveries.

-The church at Jeronimos is free to enter but has the longest queue.
-To visit the cloisters, you need to pay a fee of €10.
+To visit the cloisters, a fee of €18 is required.
 Purchase your skip-the-line tickets here.
-Or just use your Lisboa Card and enter for free.
+Alternatively, you can use your Lisbon Card to enter for free.

 Visit Belem Tower